Violence against Women Partnership

 Access the built-in tools by following these instructions:

-Internet Explorer 8: Click the Tools menu and select InPrivate Browsing.
+Internet Explorer 8 and above: Click the Tools menu and select InPrivate Browsing.
 This will open a new browser window, viewing web pages in this window will not be logged or stored in your computer's history.
 InPrivate Browsing provides protection during the time that you use that browser window.
 If you open another browser window, that window will not be protected by InPrivate Browsing.
 To end your InPrivate Browsing session, close the browser window.

 Google Chrome: Click the Tools menu and select New incognito window.
 This will open a new browser window, viewing web pages in this window will not be logged or stored in your computers history.
 Incognito provides protection during the time that you use that browser window.
 If you open another browser window, that window will not be protected by incognito.
 To end your incognito session, close the browser window.